 Sitting in the living room of my parents’ house in Bermuda Dunes, California watching ghostly images on the TV, a man from Ohio stepped out of a spacecraft that looked like a bug and walked on the moon.
 From that day on, I watched space coverage religiously, even after it became non-newsworthy.
 And when things eventually went wrong, it was devastating.

 January 6, 1973 - Ashes to ashes, dust to dust

-Sitting in a chair at the front of St. Andrew's Church in Milford, Ohio.
+Sitting in a chair in the sanctuary at the front of St. Andrew’s Church in Milford, Ohio.
 A funeral for a soldier who died in Viet Nam.
 My uncle had served, but came back.
-This man didn't.
+This man didn’t.
 Looking out I saw a very young woman in black, tears running down her face.
 I was almost 10.
-I didn't understand just how significantly this event would figure in my life.
+I didn’t understand just how significantly this event would figure in my life.

 February 24, 1974 - Swords vs. Nighthawks

 From the upper deck in the old Cincinnati Gardens, I saw my first ice hockey game when the Swords defeated the New Haven Nighthawks 6-2.
 The Swords would be gone at the end of the season, replaced by the Stingers.
 My dad had been a New York Rangers fan and had missed hockey when living in California.
 At least until the Kings came into being in 1967.
 I’d attend hockey games off and on, and eventually it would become my favorite sport.

 April 4, 1974 - The Old Left-hander, rounding third and heading for home